-Do I need a Board?
+1. Do I need an Advisory Board?

 Yes.
 Companies that created an Advisory Board saw their sales grow almost three times faster in the following three years than in the previous three years.
-You probably have a group of advisors anyway – friends, family, maybe a peer mentorship group – but formalizing the way you interact with these people will provide far more value to your organization, and also encourage you as the President to spend more time thinking strategically (instead of being stuck in the day-to-day).
+You probably have a group of advisors anyway – friends, family, maybe a peer mentorship group – but formalizing the way you interact with these people will provide far more value to your organization, and also encourage you to spend more time thinking strategically (instead of being stuck in the day-to-day).
 Further, finding independent people to sit on your board – people with different perspectives and experience than your own – will pay dividends.
-The President’s job can be a lonely one and having a sounding board for strategic decision making, one that deeply understands the unique challenges you face, will allow you to develop more robust solutions and strengthen your conviction to follow through on your strategic plans.
+The leader’s job can be a lonely one and having a sounding board for strategic decision making, one that deeply understands the unique challenges you face, will allow you to develop more robust solutions and strengthen your conviction to follow through on your strategic plans.

-What does a Board do?
+2. What does an Advisory Board do?

-What’s the difference between a Board of Directors and an Advisory Board?
+3. What’s the difference between a Board of Directors and an Advisory Board?

-A Board of Directors has fiduciary duty to the shareholders.
+A Board of Directors has a fiduciary duty to the shareholders.
 That means the members can be held personally liable for the decisions they make and the direction the firm takes.
 An Advisory Board, on the other hand, can operate very much like a Board of Directors but without risk to the members, and without the legal authority to hold management accountable for what happens to the business.

-How do you find good people?
+4. How do you find good people?

 Before you try to find them, figure out who you need.
 You likely have a lot of experience in your own industry, so look outside of your industry for board members.
 Need help with marketing strategy – how about a great marketer?
 If employee relations are a challenge – how about an HR expert?
-Financial expertise is always an excellent addition to any board, as is solid experience with evaluating and providing constructive feedback to the President and leadership of a company.
+Financial expertise is always an excellent addition to any board, as is solid experience with evaluating and providing constructive feedback to the leadership of a company.
 A member who represents the kinds of people you sell to can also provide insight.

-Knowing the skillsets you are looking for facilitates finding the best people to fill the roles.
+Knowing the skills you are looking for facilitates finding the best people to fill the roles.
 LinkedIn (connections of connections), trade associations, professional advisors like lawyers and accountants, and even recruiters all make great sources of expertise.

-Do I have to pay them?
+5. Do I have to pay them?

 Not always, but you should.
 While we have seen the “board of old cronies” in play a number of times, we’ve never seen it work particularly well.
 Because you want a diverse group of members who are outside your immediate circle, you’ll need to entice them somehow, and financial reward is the easiest way.
-It will also encourage you and your Board members to treat the effort as you would a job – to show up prepared, on time and have meaningful interactions.
+It will also encourage you and your Advisory Board members to treat the effort as you would a job – to show up prepared, on time, and have meaningful interactions.
 Let’s not forget, advice is often worth as much as you pay for it.
 If you pay nothing…

-Why wouldn’t I want a Board?
+6. Why wouldn’t I want an Advisory Board?

-The perception of those without a Board is that setting one up is too much work – but this perception does not match the experience of those who have one.
+The perception of those without an Advisory Board is that setting one up is too much work – but this perception does not match the experience of those who have one.
 Setting up an Advisory Board can happen very efficiently and the returns are almost immediate.
 Eighty percent of business owners with Advisory Boards say if they had to assemble one all over again, they would.

 But 20% wouldn’t.
 The real reason companies shouldn’t set up an Advisory Board is when they don’t intend to heed the board’s advice.
-Some business owners see the Board as more of a cheering squad than a business advisory team.
+Some business owners see them as more of a cheering squad than a business advisory team.
 Simply put, many small businesses are satisfied with the status quo and have no interest in changing how they operate, even at the most basic level.
 If you don’t intend to take the Advisory Board’s advice seriously, don’t bother setting it up in the first place.
 You’ll lose your members quickly and possibly damage your reputation in the process.

 Want to set up an Advisory Board but don’t know where to start?
-Need to put more structure into your existing Board’s operations to take it to the next level?
+Need to put more structure into your existing Advisory Board’s operations to take it to the next level?
 Let’s talk.